circonus/docs/content/caql/how-tos/howto_monitor_latency_slos.md

 | label("Bad Requests in calendar month")
 ```

-The `prefill` parameter to `integrate:while()`, will start the integration a given time before the selected view range.
+The `prefill` parameter to `integrate:while()` will start the integration a given time before the selected view range.

 We can normalize this number by the running request count over the last (running) 4 weeks, to get an estimate of our
 error budget: